Nigerian heraldry: Ideograms

-Nsibidi symbol for a boy named Onuaha.

 Solomon's knot, a symbol of Yoruba royalty.

 The Dagin Arewa, a symbol of Hausa and Northern Nigerian identity.

 Some kingdoms also made use of ideograms in their traditions.
 These were often quite unique, and a number of them were passed down by way of heredity thereafter.

 Amongst the Yoruba, Solomon's knot is commonly viewed as a royal symbol.
 In addition to its usage on regal robes, crowns, stools and sceptres as a result, it also appears in associated court art.
 Meanwhile, in Northern Nigeria, the Dagin Arewa or 'Northern knot' - a star shaped knot used in traditional architecture, design and hand-embroidery - is an established emblem of Hausa identity, and is commonly associated with Northern Nigeria more broadly.

 Private heraldry

 The heraldic badge of the Erunmu sub-set of the Owu Egba.
 Its designers included Niyi Ijaola, the eldest son and heir apparent of Chief Olugbolahan Ijaola, the Oluroko of Erunmu.

-The heraldic badge of the Okpe, a people of the Niger Delta.
+The heraldic badge of the Okpe, another people of the Niger Delta.

 Private heraldry is, like the quasi-heraldic customs described above, unregulated in Nigeria.
 Most of its practices are therefore governed more by loose convention than they are by official statute, and it is technically legal to assume another's arms in the absence of copyright protection - the only judicial protection for such works for every component besides public heraldry (see below).